JanBur96/JanBur96/README.md

 ### What are you learning/doing at the moment 🧐?

-Though Question!
-There are a lot of things I'm currently doing.
-But I've made a list for you:
+Tough Question!
+There are a lot of things I'm currently doin, but I've made a list for you:

 * I'm focusing on learning __vanilla JavaScript__.
 * I'm also improving my UI/UX __Design__ skills together with CSS.
-* Another thing I'm doing is to __network with other developers__ on Twitter and I try to grow a "little" community.
+* Another thing I'm doing is to __network with other developers__ on Twitter and try to grow a "little" community.
-* As a fan of the "Feynman Technique" I'm also already trying to __mentor/teach people__, which have less knowledge than me.
+* As a fan of the "Feynman Technique" I'm already trying to __mentor/teach developers__, which have less knowledge than me.

 When it comes to picking a framework I already made a decision: React.
 But before learning React I want to have a good knowledge of vanilla JavaScript and how it's working behind the scenes.